 Yes, very.
 There are lots of scientific studies that back up the claimed benefits of the Wim Hof Method.

-At the heart of the scientific research is challenging the view that the autonomic nervous system and the innate immune system cannot be influenced - that is, we have no conscious control over our nervous system or immune system.
+At the heart of the scientific research is questioning the view that the sympathetic nervous system (part of the autonomic nervous system) and the innate immune system cannot be influenced.
+That is, we have no conscious control over our nervous system or immune system.

 But there is now science that accepts that we can voluntarily influence these biological systems.
-Numerous scientific papers conclude that the method can influence everything from pain management, brain activity and metabolic activity.
+Numerous scientific papers conclude that the positive effects of the Wim Hof can influence everything from pain management, brain activity and metabolic activity.

-How does the Wim Hof Method keep the body alkaline?
+The Science Behind it: How Does the Wim Hof Method Keep the Body Alkaline?

 There is emerging evidence that the Wim Hof Method of breathing can, over time, make the blood slightly more alkaline.
 This is thought to be due to the alkalising effect of oxygenation - adding more oxygen to the blood, displacing carbon dioxide, which is acidic.

-A more alkaline state is thought to help protect against disease, but the science is yet to fully confirm this.
+A less acidic state is thought to help protect against disease, but research is yet to fully confirm this.

-Since the Wim Hof Method depends on three critical pillars, it’s essential to work on each of the three pillars to master them and combine them to gain the benefits.
+Since the official Wim Hof Method depends on three critical pillars, it’s essential to work on each of the three pillars to master them and combine them to gain the full benefits.

-But in a nutshell, here are the basics of each of the three pillars:
+But in a nutshell, here are the basics in order to practice the method: